Palouse Folklore Society

 happenings via Facebook... check it out... http://www.facebook.com/groups/378676195487095/

-January 12th: Sunday: Caller's Workshop - If you've ever had the urge to call a contra dance, this is your opportunity to learn the technique.
+April 13th: Sunday: Workshop for Caller's and Newer Dancers - If you've ever had the urge to call a contra dance, this is your opportunity to learn the technique.
 We'll be getting together with some experienced callers to work on some new dances and practice some old ones, and would be delighted to get you started.
 No experience necessary.
 We have cue cards for some simple dances.
 We'll hope for enough participants to make a very short contra line.
 Anybody that would like to come and help dance is also welcome.
-Sunday January 12th from 7 to 9 pm.
+This is a wonderful opportunity for folks who are new to contra dancing to learn the basics in a low key environment.
+This also gives our callers a chance to work on their teaching skills.
+Sunday April 13th from 7 to 9 pm.
 In the Attic studio, at 314 East 2nd St. (Up the long driveway to the back, and up the outside stairs to the attic.)
 This is the 2nd house up from the Public Library on 2nd St. The city parking lot on the corner of 2nd and Jefferson is open on weekends.
 Please let us know if you plan to attend, that way we'll know if we have enough people to make it work.
 You can send an email to radavich@moscow.com.
 Thanks.
 See you there!

-January 18th: Saturday: CONTRA DANCE with music by Frogtown Wire and calling by a host of local callers, at the 1912 Center (Corner of 3rd St and Van Buren in Moscow).
+April 19th: Saturday: CONTRA DANCE with music by the Wildgrass String Band and calling by Emily Faulkner, at the 1912 Center (Corner of 3rd St and Van Buren in Moscow).
 7:30 PM.

 Free dance lessons at 7:30, 8-10:30 Dance.
 Admission: $10 for members, $12 for non-members, students $8 and new dancers get in for $5.